Saturday, September 27, 2025

 Share post:

 India’s electric mobility revolution is no longer a distant dream—it’s a movement gaining serious traction.
-As a voice committed to the EV ecosystem, All India EV sees the nation’s journey towards 8 crore electric vehicles (EVs) on the road by 2030 not just as a climate goal, but as a defining transformation of India’s transport sector.
+As a voice committed to the EV ecosystem, India’s EV sees the nation’s journey towards 8 crore electric vehicles (EVs) on the road by 2030 not just as a climate goal, but as a defining transformation of India’s transport sector.

 Under the government’s EV30@30 vision, India is working to ensure 30% penetration of electric cars by 2030.
 This target, if achieved, would require the deployment of around 56–58 lakh public chargers, out of which nearly 18–20% must be fast chargers to support the growing user base.